-Here, Shagar pointed out the contradiction between Rav Kook’s words in his letter and what he actually wrote in his books.
-In spite of the fact that Rav Kook asserts that “the hidden must be explained by the hidden”—meaning that one should explain mystical words in mystical language, and not in another language—Rav Kook’s writings show a systematic effort to translate mystical terms into a new Hebrew language.
+Here, Shagar pointed out the contradiction between Rav Kook’s claim in his letter and what he actually wrote in his books.
+Although Rav Kook asserts that “the hidden must be explained by the hidden”—meaning that one should explain mystical words in mystical language, and not in another language—Rav Kook’s writings show a systematic effort to translate mystical terms into a new Hebrew language.
 Hence Shagar concluded that Rav Kook was writing against himself.
-In a similar fashion, I would like to claim that Shagar was teaching here against himself as well.
-On the surface, he determined—or accepted—his own inferiority compared to the “true” Kabbalists.
-In fact, however, I will claim that his discussion with relation to the unmediated language of Kabbalah is nothing more than a longing for a lost Garden of Eden that he does not attempt to rebuild or reveal once again.
-That is to say, although he casts his identification with Luzzatto as something from the past and espouses a new stance, I will claim that this transition is not an abandonment of Luzzatto’s approach, but rather a path to examine and critique it from the outside.
-In his teachings, he translated the language of the Kabbalah into a new Hebrew language influenced by Jewish and non-Jewish traditions, thus following the path of Rav Kook.
-However, in his emphasis on tension and conflict, and his rejection of the harmony characteristic of Rav Kook’s writings, he sought to differ and establish a new language of multiple languages and their encounter.
+Similarly, I would like to claim that also Shagar was teaching here against himself.
+On the surface, he determined—or accepted—his inferiority compared to the “true” kabbalists.
+However, I believe that his discussion about the unmediated language of Kabbalah is nothing more than a longing for a lost Garden of Eden that he does not attempt to rebuild or reveal anew.
+That is to say, although he casts his identification with Luzzatto as something from the past and espouses a new stance, I claim that this transition is not an abandonment of Luzzatto’s approach, but rather a path to examine and critique it from the outside.
+In his teachings, he translated the language of the Kabbalah into a new Hebrew language influenced by Jewish and non-Jewish traditions, following the path of Rav Kook.
+However, in his emphasis on tension and conflict, and his rejection of the harmony characteristic of Rav Kook’s writings, he sought to establish a new language of multiple languages and their encounter.
 As he says elsewhere, “the latest model—and to a certain extent, the most exciting model—is that of multiple identities [...]
-This is not the possibility for harmony of [Rav Kook], but its opposite: Each one of the worlds appears in its full strength; and the greater the distance between one world and another, the greater explosive religious power will be found in the encounter between these two differing foundations.”
+This is not the possibility for harmony found in [Rav Kook], but its opposite: Each one of the worlds appears in its full strength; and the greater the distance between one world and the next, the greater explosive religious power produced by the encounter of these two differing foundations.”

 Shagar described Sephardic Kabbalah in romantic, Orientalist terms.
-In one lecture, he pined for the sense of being at home with the kabbalistic language through which the Sephardic kabbalists contemplated existence:
+In one lecture, he pined for the comfort with the kabbalistic language through which the Sephardic kabbalists contemplated existence:

 Here I want to ask myself whether it is only a question of technique.
 Someone who began to study with the Sephardic kabbalists asked me if this could accomplish something for him.
 Here I want to explain this stance from Orot HaKodesh, “that secrets must be explained precisely with secrets.”
 There is something deep here with which I strongly identify.
 When I was young, I identified with the Hasidic position and with the position of Rabbi Luzzatto.
 But in light of the Rav’s words [...]
 When someone studies Kabbalah in the language of the Kabbalah, he does not ask himself about the meaning of the matter.
-He does not define the things to himself.
+He does not define things to himself.
 He is studying a language.
 He is learning to speak in a language.
 However, in fact, he is not just learning to speak in a language, but he rather begins to think in this fashion.
 He begins to see the world in this fashion.
 The best parable is actually in the similarity to modern theories about the learning of language […]

 Now that is the reasoning.
 Of course, that is the reasoning.
-I don’t speak in the language of the Kabbalists.
+I don’t speak in the language of the kabbalists.
 That is the excuse for why I am teaching this here.